MrBaykal/Small_Project_05_Docker_to_run_multi_container_applications-/README.md

 docker-compose version

-Do not forget to open 5000 port of AWS EC2
+Do not forget to open 5000 port of AWS EC2.
+So you can see the APP with EC2.